git-lfs/git-lfs/docs/proposals/locking.md

         // Remote is the remote on which the client would like to obtain the
         // lock.
         Remote    string `json:"remote"`
+        // Head is a ref pointing to the latest commit that the client has.
+        Head string `json:"head"`
         // Committer is the individual that wishes to obtain the lock.
         Committer struct {
               // Name is the name of the individual who would like to obtain the